columbia/pickleball/README.md

 ```

 This will produce a table showing the load time overheads of the PickleBall loader.
 To rerun this experiment, delete the file at `results/times.csv` and rerun the above scripts.

-## Policy Generation

-PickleBall uses the Joern program analysis platform to generate policies for
-model class objects.
-The policy need only be generated once for a given class,
-and then used anytime a model of that class is loaded.

 ## Run Joern tests